 In addition, even for inspections having no violation detected from the inspections conducted so far, the MHLW will ensure that appropriate number of inspections will be conducted.

-The monitoring plan for FY 2018 is about 98,500 cases (increased 1,000 cases compared to FY 2017) as shown in Schedule 1, the plan may be reviewed taking into consideration import trends, results of inspections and system surveys, and information about food-related health damages and recalls of unsanitary foods occurring in exporting countries.
+For the monitoring plan for FY 2020, the number of inspections shall be about 99,700 cases (increased 700 cases compared to FY 2019) as shown in Schedule 1, and the monitoring plan may be reviewed taking into consideration import trends, survey results of food sanitation regulations at the stage of exporting countries, and information about food-related health damages and recalls of unsanitary foods occurring in exporting countries.

-In addition, the MHLW will ensure the steady implementation of inspections of residual agricultural chemicals based on the Positive List System, and will take into account the regulations concerning agricultural chemicals, the status of their use, cases of detection of agricultural chemicals as well as violation cases of agricultural food products (such as cacao beans, cumin, chili pepper) at the time of import in other countries.
+In addition, the MHLW will ensure the steady implementation of inspections of residual agricultural chemicals in accordance with the Positive List System3, taking into account the regulations concerning agricultural chemicals, the status of their use, cases of detection of agricultural chemicals as well as violation cases of agricultural food products (such as banana and coffee beans) at the time of import in other countries.